mwlch/GraphicalPasswords/README.md

 Implementation of some graphical password schemes for android smartphones.

-These implementations form the basis for the study in the following paper:
+We used these implementations for our study in the following paper:

 >  Schaub, F., Walch, M., Könings, B., & Weber, M. (2013, July).<br>
 >  [Exploring the design space of graphical passwords on smartphones](http://dl.acm.org/citation.cfm?id=2501615).<br>